anupamabhatta/mortgage-calculator/README.md

 ## **File Structure**

-- `index.html`: Main interface
+- `index.html`: Main interface of the mortgage calculator
 - `styles.css`: Styling for the application
-- `functions.js`: Logic for calculating mortgage schedules
+- `functions.js`: JavaScript file containing logic for calculating mortgage schedules
+- `.DS_Store`: macOS system file (can be ignored)

 ## **Usage**